numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 .. note::

-    While NumPy currently defines integer to datetime casts, with the possible exception of the unit-less ``timedelta64`` it may be better to not define these casts at all.
+    While NumPy currently defines integer-to-datetime casts, with the possible exception of the unit-less ``timedelta64`` it may be better to not define these casts at all.
 In general we expect that user defined DTypes will be using custom methods such as ``unit.drop_unit(arr)`` or ``arr *